lauren/pick-a-color/README.md

 ### What?
 Why?
 Who?

 I'm [Lauren](http://twitter.com/laurensperber).
-I originally wrote Pick-a-Color for my friends at [Broadstreet](http://broadstreetads.com) because they needed a color picker that was easy for people at online publishing companies to use.
+I originally wrote Pick-a-Color for my friends at [Broadstreet Ads](http://broadstreetads.com) because they needed a color picker that was easy for people at online publishing companies to use.

 If you have any bugs to report in Pick-a-Color, let me know by making a ticket here: https://github.com/lauren/pick-a-color/issues/new